New College of Florida: Appointment of conservative trustees (2023-present)

 By mid-July 2023, more than a third of the existing faculty had left the college, many choosing to resign or take a leave of absence as a direct result of the conservative takeover.
+By the fall of 2023, 40% of the professors had left the college, and 1/8 of the students transferred to other schools.
 Of those who left, some attempted to form an alternative called "Alt New College", which was threatened by a lawsuit by New College of Florida in late 2023.
 The alternative would end up renaming to AltLiberalArts following the lawsuit.

 All of the six trustees appointed by DeSantis were eventually confirmed by the Florida Senate except Eddie Speir, a cofounder of a local Christian academy.
 Speir blamed the school's new interim president Corcoran for the Senate's rejection in early May.

-In October 2023, when appointed interim president Corcoran was formally announced as New College's new president, Corcoran's total annual compensation of more than $1 million dollars drew scrutiny from media and experts in academic and executive compensation, due to disproportionate excessive pay for the president of a public university with a small student body population.
+In October 2023, when appointed interim president Corcoran was formally announced as New College's new president, Corcoran's total annual compensation of more than $1 million drew scrutiny from media and experts in academic and executive compensation, due to disproportionate excessive pay for the president of a public university with a small student body population.
 Corcoran's base pay was double that of his predecessor, not including several hundred thousand dollars in perks and incentives.

 In November 2023, New College requested $400 million in state funding to transform the school, more than $500,000 per student.

+The conservative takeover became the focal point for the 2025 documentary First They Came for My College, produced by New College alumni, and was the subject of an episode of Last Week Tonight with John Oliver in 2026.

+In the years following the overhaul of New College, the school's ranking on the U.S. News and World Report's Best National Liberal Arts Colleges list dropped from #100 in 2023 to #135 in 2026.